168 W Boston Post Rd

 One other note about St. Thomas’s on Saturday’s they host a farmer’s market.
 If you don’t find what you need at the market, the main street (Mamaroneck Avenue) is just a couple of blocks to starboard as you face the church.
 Mamaroneck Ave, is filled with Italian deli’s and bakeries, harkening back to when Mamaroneck Village was a “Little Italy” of Westchester County.
 There is also an excellent seafood market.

 Before returning to the harbor you might consider a stroll down Mamaroneck Avenue, one of the five top eating destinations in Westchester County.
-While there are several excellent Italian and Asian choices you might also consider any of the strong representations from around the world including http://sustainablesharon.org/tag/national-walk-to-school-day/ Le Provencal Bistro for outstanding French cuisine Quetiapine cheap , or if you have a taste for great Indian try Rani Mahal.
+While there are several excellent Italian and Asian choices you might also consider any of the strong representations from around the world including click to find out more lasix to buy in the uk Le Provencal Bistro for outstanding French cuisine, or if you have a taste for great Indian try Rani Mahal.
 These two restaurants are long standing and popular spots on Mamaroneck Ave, but it seems almost unfair to single them out.
 This street is just so full of great choices I would recommend walking up and down and see what catches your eye.
 From Sal’s, the king of the pizzeria, to Smashburger at the far end of the avenue there is absolutely no bad choices just variations in the cuisine and price.